brian-zZZ/DL_Impls/gMLP-repro/README.md

-# gMLP for image classification in CV
-* Paper: [Pay Attention to MLPs](https://arxiv.org/abs/2105.08050), Google Research, Brain Team, June, 2021. \
+# gMLP: [Pay Attention to MLPs](https://arxiv.org/abs/2105.08050), Google Brain, June 2021.
+gMLP performs better than MLP-Mixer, further more, gMLP attains competitive results in various tasks, including both CV and NLP. \
+The most impressive conclusion from the paper is that Attention may be unnecessary for Transformers, meanwhile Attention may introduce more inductive bias, which is importance for downstream tasks that require cross-sentence infomation. \

 **Attention: This implementation can load the official pre-trained weights, both share the same namespace.**
 > Note: The official pre-trained weights refer to the [```timm``` library](https://github.com/rwightman/pytorch-image-models) release.